ObinnaAka/perceptual-filter/README.md

 ## 🌟 Inspiration

-The web started as a place of discovery, but has evolved into an environment where doom scrolling and AI-generated content dominate our attention.
-FilterIn aims to reverse this trend by using AI for good - helping users craft a more meaningful and personalized social media experience.
+The web started as a place of discovery, but has evolved into a place where doom scrolling and AI-generated content dominate our attention.
+FilterIn aims to reverse this trend by using AI for good - helping users curate a more meaningful and personalized social media experience.

 With California's new laws restricting algorithmic feeds for minors and a growing focus on "unregretted" user time, FilterIn represents a step towards more intentional content consumption on LinkedIn.